AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--type`

-The export type, e.g. &quot;csv&quot;
+The export type, e.g. "csv"

 -  Requires a value